 STEP 3 - Site launch and future growth

 Once the data conversion and Veridian setup/customization are completed it’s time to ingest the METS/ALTO collection data and launch the live site.
-This entire process will usually take just 6 months
+For a 3 million page collection this entire process will usually take 6 months.
+For smaller collections of 100,000 pages it would take less than a month.

 As many digital collections continue to grow after the migration project is complete, we also make a plan to work collaboratively with the library for ingesting future data quickly and easily.